auroursa/auroursa/README.md

 ## ✨ Interests

-My interests span a wide range, but I find joy in these particular activities:

-- Exploring new places and traveling solo.
-- Socializing on various platforms like Twitter, Mastodon, Threads, and Instagram.

 Photography is one of my biggest passions, and I often find myself wandering around capturing moments.
 I cherish my solitary adventures and find solace in exploring places alone.

 ## 😊 Thoughts

 Writing an introduction about myself has never been easy.
 Labels like INFP-T and a love for aimless wandering might capture some aspects of me, but I believe a person's essence is more than a collection of tags.
-Instead, I encourage you to follow my social media journey to truly understand who I am.
+Instead, I encourage you to follow my social media to truly understand who I am.

 ## 🌏 Time Zone
 Asia/CST (UTF+8)